jedjoud10/VoxelTerrain/README.md

 # Credits
-- PolyHaven for their awesome PBR 4k textures.
-I used these in the "Default" folder for default testing materials
+- PolyHaven for their free awesome PBR 4k textures and models.
+I used these in the "Default" folder for default testing materials and some default props (non shiddy)